 a) Name, gender, date of birth and Client’s address;

 b) Consultation’s date and time, Client’s condition as well as his historical;

 d) Comments and observations of the Member concerning Client’s evaluation and evolution during the session.

 9.1.2.
-The Member must keep his files in an inaccessible place or room from the public and must be locked.
-Also, he must take reasonable means considering his employees and the surrounding staff to be able to preserve the confidentiality of the information concerning his Clients that he has in his possesion.
-Online files must be password protected or equivalent on any device (computer, tablet, cell).
+The Member must keep his files in a locked room or piece of furniture.
+Also, he must take reasonable steps to protect the confidentiality of Client information in the possession of its employees and other personnel.
+Online files must be password protected or equivalent on any device (computer, tablet, cell phone).

 9.1.3.
 The access to information contained in a file is free.
 However, the Member may require from his Client a reasonable price if transcription, reproduction or transmission of information is required.
 The Member who intends to require for such fee must, before conducting the transcription, reproduction or transmission, inform his Client of the approximate amount this one will have to pay.

 9.1.4.
 The Member owns and is responsible for all of its clients’ files.
 He must keep them for a period of at least 5 years from the date of the last care per-formed.
 After this retention period, the Member must ensure that it destroys these files adequately in order to preserve the confidentiality of the information contained in these documents.